razorjack/nazca/README.markdown

 # nazca

-Nazca is a Rails 3 plugin to easily deal with all your `<title>` and `<meta>` tags, making your app more usable for people and more visible for search engines.
+Nazca is a Rails 3 / Rails 4 plugin to easily deal with all your `<title>` and `<meta>` tags, making your app more usable for people and more visible for search engines.

 ## Why?